 12 Tips for Negotiating the Best Deal on Your Car Lease

-While many personal finance blogs will tell you leasing a car is a bad move, that’s not to say it may never make sense for you.
+Many personal finance blogs will tell you leasing a car is a bad move, but that’s not to say it may never make sense for you.

 Maybe you like the idea of not having to worry about increasing repair costs.
 Maybe you don’t want the hassle of selling a used car down the road.
 Heck, maybe you just like the idea of driving a shiny, new car every few years.